HeRCLab/nocsim/doc/TCL.md

   outgoing flit queue from it's origin node (i.e. it continues to be "first in line").
 Backrouting still counts as a "hop".
 * **hop** -- any tick where a specific flit travels between two adjacent nodes.
+* **instrument** -- a TCL procedure called in response to a specific event occurring within the simulation.
+* **behavior** -- a TCL procedure used to define how a particular node in the network under simulation should act.